 Brooks Beast

-The Brooks Beast is one of running’s original cushioned max support road running shoes and has a long history of being a preferred option for runners with both overpronation and supination.
-My first impression when getting my hands on the Beast for the first time was that they feel solid, with a design that looks more functional than aesthetically pleasing, offering only a few color options overall.
-They also feature the notable inner guide rail, with the outer portion of the support blended into the sole.
-This is the striped section along the outer sole sidewall.
+The Brooks Beast stands as one of running’s original cushioned max support road running shoes, renowned for its history of being a preferred option for runners dealing with overpronation and supination.
+Upon first impression, the Beast feels solid, with a design that prioritizes functionality over aesthetics, offering only a few color options overall.
+Notably, they feature an inner guide rail, seamlessly blended into the sole’s outer portion—evident as the striped section along the outer sole sidewall.

 Brooks Addiction